littleGnAl/glance/README.md

 # glance

-A new Flutter plugin project.
+A Flutter APM tool for detect UI jank for release.

 ## Getting Started